 Taxi and limousine licensees are required to issue Record Check Certificates to their drivers.

-As of September 16, 2019, municipal chauffeur permits have stopped being issued.
-They have been replaced with Record Check Certificates.
+Municipal chauffeur permits have been replaced with Record Check Certificates.

-A Record Check Certificate Checklist (PDF) has been created as a resource for taxi and limousine licensees to assist in determining the eligibility of their drivers.
-This checklist is provided as a template only in order to help clarify the new driver requirements; licensees are free to develop their own checklist.
+A Record Check Certificate Checklist (PDF) is available as a resource for taxi and limousine licensees to assist in determining the eligibility of their drivers.
+This checklist is a template only in order to help clarify the new driver requirements; licensees can develop their own checklist.

-Although drivers with valid municipal chauffeur’s permits are still able to use them during this transitional period, the information needs to be presented in the new Record Check Certificate format to be considered valid by the province.
-Licensees must oversee this documentation change and ensure that all drivers are able to present information in this new format effective September 16, 2019.
+Information from a valid municipal chauffeur's permit must be presented in the new Record Check Certificate format for the province to consider it valid.
+Licensees must oversee this documentation change and ensure all drivers can present information in this new format.

 Information to include on a Record Check Certificate